isu-vdl-ngs/Brachyspira_hyodysenteriae/README.md

   LEADING:3 TRAILING:3 SLIDINGWINDOW:4:20 MINLEN:36
 ```

-#NOTE: 💡 We used `NexteraPE-PE.fa` for adapter trimming.
+#💡NOTE: We used `NexteraPE-PE.fa` for adapter trimming.
 Adapter sequences may vary depending on the library preparation method — users should confirm which adapter file is appropriate for their dataset.

 🧬 SPAdes (Genome Assembly)
-SPAdes v3.15.5 was used for de novo genome assembly of paired-end reads.
+<br />SPAdes v3.15.5 was used for de novo genome assembly of paired-end reads.
-Usage:
+<br />Usage:
 ```
 spades.py --careful \
   -1 trimmed_R1.fastq.gz \